8 money and time saving tips for group flight bookings

 1 November 2016 by Alison Harris

-You might assume that booking a large group of travellers onto a flight will qualify you for added extras or cheaper seats.
-That can be true but flexibility is often be its biggest advantage.
+Does booking big groups onto a flight qualify for added extras or cheaper seats?
+Flexibility is often the biggest advantage.

 Here are our insider tips for saving money and making your life easier when booking group flights...